firedrakeproject/Irksome/docs/source/index.rst

 Acknowledgements
 ================

-The Irksome team is deeply grateful to David Ham for setting up our initial documentation, Jack Betteridge for initializing the CI.
+The Irksome team is deeply grateful to David Ham for setting up our initial documentation and Jack Betteridge for initializing the CI.
+Ivan Yashchuk set up the GitHub Actions.
 Lawrence Mitchell provided early assistance on some UFL manipulation and documentation

 Getting started